 Applies a systematic approach for the comprehensive care of adults.
 Course is divided into units, each of which covers a particular body system.
 The use of clinical decision-making skills is emphasized as students investigate adult disorders.
 Includes clinical and lab components.
-(30/12 and 36 clinical hours) Prerequisite: PNN:183
+(30/12 and 36 clinical hours) Prerequisite: A minimum grade of C- in PNN:183